 - Lt.
-D. Mendonca, Camp Commander
+E. Hernandez, Camp Commander

 - Sgt.
-J. Peacock, Assistant Camp Commander
+F. Boe, Assistant Camp Commander

 Ben Lomond Conservation Camp is located in the mountains of Santa Cruz County, approximately 12 miles from the town of Santa Cruz.

 Ben Lomond provides Santa Cruz and neighboring counties with tens of thousands of hours of community service annually.
 Crews suppress fire, clear streams, improve trails and levees, and assist in rescues, floods and landslides.
 They are an ongoing and consistently available resource to help local authorities when called upon.
-The camp is succeeding in its mission of improving the safety and quality of life for all state residents, while at the same time providing inmates a rehabilitative environment in which to develop skills and discipline needed to become successful contributors to society.

-Inmates are housed in an open-dormitory setting, with a dining hall staffed by inmates and supervised by correctional staff.
+Camp participants live in an open-dormitory setting, with a dining hall staffed by inmates and supervised by correctional staff.
 All units are subject to ongoing inspections and must comply with standards set by the State Department of Health Services.

 When not fighting fires, incarcerated firefighters perform conservation and community service projects.
 CAL FIRE determines conservation projects.
 Completed or ongoing projects at Ben Lomond Conservation Camp include fuel reduction and burning debris, as well as restoring hiking trails, water streams, and removing drift wood from beaches.